MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 6. Under **Enter your email address**, enter the email address where [!include[cc-microsoft](../includes/cc-microsoft.md)] can contact you when the model is ready.

 7. Select **Next**.

-8. Under **Measurement unit for existing model**, select the measurement unit the model was created with.
-This will preserve that unit of measurement when Microsoft converts and optimizes the model.
+8. Under **Where will you use this model?**, choose the target device.
+You can only choose one type of target device at this time.

     > [!div class="mx-imgBorder"]
     > ![Send model to Microsoft option, second page](media/send-model-microsoft-1.png "Send model to Microsoft option")

-9. Under **Where will you use this model?**, choose the target device.
-You can only choose one type of target device at this time.

-10. Under **How many models will your scene have?**, select the appropriate option for your scene complexity.
+9. Under **How many models will your scene have?**, select the appropriate option for your scene complexity.

-11. In the **What's most important to you about your model** box, provide instructions for Microsoft.
+10. In the **What's most important to you about your model** box, provide instructions for Microsoft.
 For example, specify which is most important to you — visual accuracy or performance.

-12. Select **Apply** to send the model to [!include[cc-microsoft](../includes/cc-microsoft.md)].
+11. Select **Apply** to send the model to [!include[cc-microsoft](../includes/cc-microsoft.md)].

     [!include[cc-microsoft](../includes/cc-microsoft.md)] will send you the following email notification to confirm that the model has been sent: